noa/naacl2021/README.md

 Aleem Khan, Elizabeth Fleming, Noah Schofield, Marcus Bishop, and Nicholas Andrews\
 [[arxiv]](https://arxiv.org/abs/2105.07263) [[aclweb]](https://www.aclweb.org/anthology/2021.naacl-main.415/) [[bib]](https://www.aclweb.org/anthology/2021.naacl-main.415.bib)

 We provide instructions to use the preprocessed data below.
-To access the raw dataset, please complete this form: https://forms.gle/TRga2LANBf4Zfo6W9
+To access the raw dataset (~23G), please complete this form: https://forms.gle/TRga2LANBf4Zfo6W9

 Please cite the paper above if you find this code or ideas from the paper useful in your own research.